thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 It is key to use the same process to deploy to every environment, whether into testing environments or production, to ensure the build and deployment process has been tested effectively.
 We will deploy frequently to the test environment, but less to production.
 The frequency of deployment is inversely related to the risk associated with each environment.
 We deploy less frequently to production than to test environments.
 Before deploying to production, we will have tested the deployment many times in the upstream environments to discard the deployment script as a source of error.

-This means we must use the same script to deploy to each environment.
+This implies we must use the same script to deploy to each environment.
 Of course, environments differ from each other.
 For sure, they will have different IP addresses, but also different database connections and other external services.
 We keep these configurations outside of the deploy script in configuration files [under Version Control](#version-control-everything).

 As for build scripts to [*Automate the Build*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-11-automate-the-build), the deploy script is treated the same way as code.
 It is versioned, tested, and evolves continuously through refactoring.
 We apply similar design principles as for code, such as abstractions, small files, [Cohesion and Coupling](https://wiki.c2.com/?CouplingAndCohesion), [Simple Design](https://wiki.c2.com/?SimpleDesign), and [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).